stepanataccolade/docsv2/sources/ht_docker_datacenter.md

 * Since, we have mapped the Container Port 80 with Host port 30662, we can access the Web server running in the container via that port.
 Make sure to expose the port 30662 on your firewall.
 If everything went right, you should see this already !
 <img src="../images/ddc_sample_app.png" alt="Sample Application" style="width:700px;"/>

+For more details, check our stepwise guide to [getting started with Docker Datacenter](http://blog.shippable.com/getting-started-with-docker-datacenter).

+---